yasarigno/yasarigno/README.md

 Hello hello👋,
 I’m Firat.
-I’m interested in Data Science, Machine Learning, Mathematics and all related things.
+I’m interested in Data Science, Machine Learning, Mathematics and all things related to them.
+I speak French, English and Pythonish.
 I’m currently learning Scala and Haskell.
 You can reach me at fyasar dot fr at gmail dot com

 <!---